mira-merkell/clap-clap/README.md

 ## Goals

 * Provide a dynamical runtime environment to access [CLAP API] from safe Rust.
-* Follow closely the CLAP module structure and terminology.
+* Follow closely CLAP module structure and terminology.
 * Build a plugin testbed and a debugging platform.

+New minor versions, `0.x.0` will be published once a month throughout 2025.
+The stable version: `1.0.0-beta` planned for Sep 2025.

 [CLAP API]: https://github.com/free-audio/clap/tree/main/include/clap